oncomouse/courses/2020/engl460fall2020.md

 ## Final Project

-*This assignment may be completed individually or in teams*
+*This assignment may be completed individually or as part of a team.*

 To apply everything we are going to learn this semester, I ask that you make a thing.